 Random songs that bring me back to hot summers and good times growing up in Baton Rouge in the 1990's.
 Makes me think of Don Carter's, Fun Fair Park, 2010 / The Zoo, The Broadmoor Theater, The Texas Club, LSU tailgating, and on into college at SLU.
 I can almost taste the Strawberry Hill, Miller Lite and Hurricane's.
 Too bad they don't have drive-thru daiquiri shops outside of BR and New Orleans!!
 It sure sucks getting old...

-Featuring: House Of Pain, Silk, Next, Soul Asylum, Ace of Base
+Featuring: House Of Pain, Silk, Next, Soul Asylum, Duran Duran

 A list of Hip Hop & RnB songs which i'm still jammin' in 2013 & will never get old too me!
 The most recent track is from 2005, I know this because I heard every one of these songs before I left high school.
 The earliest track released is from around the late 90's, Enjoy :)

-Featuring: Ordinary People, Hush, Slow Down, Let Me Love You, U Got It Bad
+Featuring: Ordinary People, Hush, She Will Be Loved, All Falls Down, U Got It Bad